 I am a finicky eater.
 Can you cater to special diets?

-- Yes we can.
+Yes, we can.
 We know how important it is to eat healthy meals when you are outside and in the sun all day long.
 We’ll ask you in a questionnaire what types of food, snacks, and drinks you prefer.
 Due to the nature of this travel program, we will be unable to cater to severe allergies.

 Does my child need to know how to swim to be able to attend this program?